mattphoto/mattphoto.github.io/README.md

 Portfolio site of Matt Kim.
 Built using initializr and bootstrap 3.

-Available for frontend development work.
+Available for front end development work.